cerner/terra-toolkit/README.md

 ## Webdriver.io Utility

 [Webdriver.io](http://webdriver.io/) is a framework for writing webdriver powered tests to validate functionality in browsers.
-The Webdriver.io framework provides services for setting up a selenium server, starting webpack and static servers, running accessibility and visual regression testing and more.
+The Webdriver.io framework provides services for setting up a selenium server, starting webpack and static servers, running accessibility and visual regression testing, and more.

 See the [Webdriver.io Utility Developer's Guide](https://github.com/cerner/terra-toolkit/blob/master/docs/Wdio_Utility.md) to get started.